Said-Belhadj/AnimeAndroid/README.md

 # AnimeAndroid 🉐㊙️㊗️
-> Welcome to my Anime Application that displayed a list of Anime and their details
+> Welcome to my Anime Application that displayed a list of Anime and their informations

 # Details